Pictured: Tlingit artist James Johnson with his skateboard decks.

 Art reflects life.
 We hope this art can also inspire." - Guest Curators Duane Koyawena & Landis Bahe

-PIVOT, curated by Duane Koyawena (Hopi) and Landis Bahe (Dine), features original works on a unique canvas.
-The show includes over 114 skateboard decks by Native American/Indigenous artists and provides insight into the contemporary Native art landscape while acknowledging the traditional cultures that help shape the identities of the artists who create the works.
+PIVOT, curated by Duane Koyawena (Hopi) and Landis Bahe (Dine), featured original works on a unique canvas.
+The show included over 114 skateboard decks by Native American/Indigenous artists and provides insight into the contemporary Native art landscape while acknowledging the traditional cultures that help shape the identities of the artists who create the works.